QVEU/EVA71_Reporters/README.md

 <https://github.com/QVEU/EVA71_Reporters>

-This data repository is related to the (submitted) publication "Novel Reporter Constructs to Accelerate Antiviral and Therapeutic Discovery for Enterovirus-A71 ", William Bakhache, Ann Shen, Walker Symonds-Orr, Megan Culler Freeman, Patrick T. Dolan.
-This data repository contains code for figure generation and analysis, Neo2 and CellProfiler protocols, and sequences of plasmids.
+This data repository is related to "Novel Reporter Constructs to Accelerate Antiviral and Therapeutic Discovery for Enterovirus-A71 ", William Bakhache, Ann Shen, Walker Symonds-Orr, Megan Culler Freeman, Patrick T. Dolan.
+Antiviral Research (2025). [https://doi.org/10.1016/j.antiviral.2025.106094](https://doi.org/10.1016/j.antiviral.2025.106094) This data repository contains code for figure generation and analysis, Neo2 and CellProfiler protocols, and sequences of plasmids.

 Description of the data and file structure are below.